samaradel/www_threefold/www.threefoldtoken.com/content/faq/definitions-faq.md

 - Users.
 Producers and purchasers of Internet capacity who use TF Tokens as the designated currency for Internet capacity sold on our Grid and
 - Believers.
 Believers who endorse the Foundation’s core values and ambitions

-## Zero Node
+## Zero-Node

-A Zero Node is a node running the Foundation’s Zero-OS open-source software.
-Zero Nodes are designed to be plug and play and “self driving” so they can be hosted by any Token Holder.
-Our Rivine.io blockchain is run on a specific type of Zero Node
+A Zero-Node is a node running the Foundation’s Zero-OS open-source software.
+Zero-Nodes are designed to be plug and play and “self driving” so they can be hosted by any Token Holder.
+Our Rivine.io blockchain is run on a specific type of Zero-Node.